 The default settings are appropriate for most scenarios.
 However, when a timeout error occurs, locate which step causes it:

-2. Is it during the transfer step of a table in the ODX database?
+- Is it during the transfer step of a table in the Ingest instance storage database?
 Increase the data source command timeout.
 Place 1 in the above list.

-3. Is it happening on the DWH during data cleansing?
-Increase the command timeout on the DWH instance.
+- Is it happening in the Prepare instance during data cleansing?
+Increase the command timeout on the Prepare instance.
 Place 3 in the above list.

-4. Is it happening during the Qlik execution?
-Increase the timeout on the Qlik semantic model instance.
+- Is it happening during the Qlik execution?
+Increase the timeout on the Qlik endpoint in the Deliver instance.
 Place 4 in the above list.

 How to analyze a scenario to set timeouts